Military seeks to limit Congress on fixing child sex assault

 Approached in person recently, Smoot referred a reporter to the Army’s press office, which later characterized the email as reflecting the Army’s desire to “coordinate its efforts with Congress.”

-“Although the Army has sufficient authority to improve its response to juvenile misconduct case,” a statement said, “the Army greatly respects Congress’ oversight role and will continue to work closely with Congress on this issue.”
+“Although the Army has sufficient authority to improve its response to juvenile misconduct cases,” a statement said, “the Army greatly respects Congress’ oversight role and will continue to work closely with Congress on this issue.”

 Last month, the Army’s Criminal Investigation Command released data under a Freedom of Information Act request that showed it had undercounted the number of investigations its agents had conducted.